Zhang Sipeng

-Zhang Sipeng (张思鹏 (張思鵬, Zhāng Sīpéng)) (born 14 May 1987 in Haidian, Beijing) is a Chinese professional footballer who plays as a goalkeeper for China League One club Shijiazhuang Gongfu.
+Zhang Sipeng (张思鹏 (張思鵬, Zhāng Sīpéng)) (born 14 May 1987 in Haidian, Beijing) is a Chinese football coach and retired professional footballer who played as a goalkeeper.

 Club career

 In 2007 Zhang Sipeng started his professional footballer career with Beijing Guoan in the Chinese Super League.
 He immediately became a team regular within his first season at the football squad and has consistently played understudy to Yang Zhi as the first choice goalkeeper.
 He would eventually make his league debut for Beijing on 13 June 2009 in a game against Tianjin Teda that saw Beijing win 1–0.

 On 2 January 2015, Zhang transferred to fellow Chinese Super League side Jiangsu Sainty.
 On 26 February 2018, Zhang transferred to Guizhou Hengfeng.

+Coaching career

+On 21 January 2026, Zhang was appointed as the goalkeeping coach of Chinese Super League club Chongqing Tonglianglong.

 Career statistics

 Statistics accurate as of match played 31 December 2020.